apache/beam/website/www/site/content/en/contribute/_index.md

 $ git fetch --all
 ```

-&emsp;&emsp;Get or Update all the Go SDK dependencies
+&emsp;&emsp;Get or Update all the Go SDK dependencies:
  ```
 $ go get -u ./...
 ```